Lingayat Wedding Rituals: Complete Veerashaiva Guide

 These principles directly shape the Lingayat wedding: it is shorter than most Hindu ceremonies, it is officiated by a Jangama rather than a Brahmin, and its central ritual involves the couple's Ishtalingas rather than elaborate fire ceremonies.
 The bride is not "given away" in the traditional Kanyadaan sense — she enters as an equal partner.

-Lingayat pre-wedding ceremonies are simpler than those of many other Hindu communities, but they carry their own warmth and significance.
+Lingayat pre-wedding ceremonies are deliberately simpler than those of many other Hindu communities, reflecting Basavanna's philosophy that substance matters more than spectacle.
+However, they carry their own warmth and significance.

 Nischitartha (Engagement)